Code-Institute-Submissions/Second_milestone/README.md

 ## The Brief

-I have decided to combine two example briefs and create a single page application that relies heavily on more than one APIs with emphasis on Google Maps API and create a data visualization sourced from an API and visualised using D3.js.
+I have decided to combine two example briefs and create a single page application that relies heavily on APIs including Google Maps API and create a data visualization sourced from an API and visualised using D3.js library.

 ## UX